ipfs/kubo/filestore/README.md

 hense the directory object might be gargage collected as it is not stored in the filestore.

 To manually remove blocks use `filestore rm`.
-By default only blocks representing whole files can be removed and the removal will be recursive.  `filestore rm` will abort if any pins detected or other problems are discovered, to continue and remove what is possible use `--continue`.

-Individual blocks can be removed with the `--direct` option.
+The syntax for the command is the same as for `block rm` except that filestore blocks will be removed rather than blocks in cache.
+The best way to remove all blocks associated with a file is to remove the root node and then do a `filestore clean orphan` to remove the children.
+An alternative way is to parse `ipfs filestore ls` for all blocks associated with a file.
+Note through, that by doing this you might remove blocks that are shared with another file.

 ## Duplicate blocks.